free of gluten. intolerant of average.

 Mise en Place

 • Prepare the sausage.
 If you bought bulk, do nothing.
-If you bought link, then remove from the casing and add to a prep bowl.
+If you bought links, then remove from the casing and add to a prep bowl.

 • Dice onion, mince garlic and place in a prep bowl.
 Chop the spinach and add to a prep bowl.